dchevell/flask-executor/README.md

     return 'OK'
 ```

+`ThreadPoolExecutor` jobs are also wrapped with a copy of the current app object and executed inside its app context, so that tasks requiring an app context can run outside your main thread.

 Note: decoration is not currently supported when using a `ProcessPoolExecutor`, due to the multiprocessing library's inability to work with decorated functions.